Finding hope in cancer feels impossible when the storm is at its loudest — but this post will show you exactly where to look.

 Whether you're in the middle of treatment, living in remission, or celebrating healing — Jesus is in your boat.
 He sees you.
 He's not asleep.
 And He's still speaking peace over your storm.

-And that, dear friend, is hope.
+And that, dear friend, is the hope you've been searching for.

 With Jesus, you are never waiting by yourself.
 He is beside you, before you, behind you, and within you.
 And He will not leave you — not for one moment.